 90 credits, as follows:

-With the approval of the department, an appropriate master's degree from an accredited institution may be applied towards 30 of the 90 quarter credits.
+With the approval of the department, an appropriate master's degree from an accredited institution may be applied towards 30 of the 60 coursework credits.

 Because this is a research-based degree, course requirements are individualized depending on student's background and PhD topic area.